 By: Jimmy Monahan

 An expansion joint, also known as a movement joint, is an assembly consisting of a separation in a wall and a flexible material such as a sealant or bond breaker.
 Bond breaker materials might include: liquids, sprays, rods or tape.
 They are required to break the bond between building sections to ensure the sections can separate.
 Since the material is compressible, it can accommodate the movement of adjacent materials.
 A flexible sealant is applied to close the joint opening and mitigate moisture from entering the joint, along with accommodating movement between wall sections.
+All of these factors must be taken into account when performing a building envelope survey.

 Adjacent materials in a wall assembly are affected by temperature differentials, moisture infiltration and stress, which causes movement between wall sections.
 Temperature movement is the thermal expansion and contraction of building materials and is very common in areas that experience seasonal climate changes.
 A long masonry wall will expand or contract over its height and length when heated or cooled by ambient temperatures.
 The individual masonry units will elongate when heated and deform when cooled.
 The changes in the height and length of the wall will create internal stress within the wall.
 If the stress is not relieved, cracks will develop.